barakadax/TriangleDefiner/README.md

-# traingleDef
+# triangleDef

-Enter 3 sides sizes & the code will give result of type of the triangle.
+Enter 3 sides of a triangle & the code will tell you what type of triangle it is.<br>
+Runs on Windows & Linux alike.